More specifically concerning: translation

 fruits & spoils

-The nourishing fruit of the historically understood contains time as a precious but tasteless seed.1 While content and language form a certain unity in the original, like a fruit and its skin, the language of the translation envelops its content like a royal robe with ample folds.2 —Walter Benjamin (Illuminations) ‘Theses on the Philosophy of […]
+The nourishing fruit of the historically understood contains time as a precious but tasteless seed.
+1 While content and language form a certain unity in the original, like a fruit and its skin, the language of the translation envelops its content like a royal robe with ample folds.
+2 —Walter Benjamin (Illuminations) ‘Theses on the […]

 fructification